alt-magick/WAV-Editor/README.md

 # WAV-Editor
-Edit WAV Files as Spread Sheets
+Edit WAV Files As Spread Sheets

 WAV files are made up of a series of ampliudes from quiet to loud.